gsko/DHTBot/README.md

 ======

-DHTBot is a collection of utilities and protocols that help communicate with nodes found in the BitTorrent MDHT network.
+DHTBot is a collection of utilities and protocols that help communicate with nodes found in the BitTorrent DHT network.

 DHTBot is written entirely in Python using the asynchronous networking framework Twisted.
 The Bencode algorithm implementation is taken from the last